PaloAltoNetworks/terraform-aws-vmseries-modules/modules/load_balancer/README.md

 Create ELB resources on AWS for ingress "load balancer sandwich" VM-Series deployments.
 Can create either public Application Load Balancers and / or Network Load balancers for use in inbound applications.
 Each inbound application is defined separately and will be forwarded to the VM-Series firewalls on a unique target group and port.

-Load balancers and Applications are defined in nested map variables, with optional parameters defined here.
+Load balancers and applications are defined in variables as nested maps, with some optional parameters.

 Assumes existing VPC with VM-Series instances deployed using interface swap mechanism so that default eth0 interfaces are in public subnets.